eclipse-archived/codewind-che-plugin/setup/install_che/README.md

 2. Configure kubectl for your cluster
     - This will depend on your cluster
     - On OpenShift use `oc login`, on IBM Cloud Private, use `cloudctl login`.
-3. Run `install.sh` to deploy Eclipse Che
+3. Run `./install.sh` to deploy Eclipse Che